albertoanalytics/georgetown-potomac-water-quality/contributing.md

 3. Accept constructive criticism gracefully
 4. Focus on the quality of the science and code

-Thank you for helping improve our understanding of the Potomac River's water quality through remote sensing!
+Thank you for helping improve my understanding of the Potomac River's water quality through remote sensing!